 Pour into fruit and stir that up well.

 Set up your station of clean sterilized jars, a cup to pour the jam in with, lids, and a wet paper towel or dishcloth.

 I LOVE my canning funnel but you don’t have to use one.
-You can just pour and wipe off the excess, but the funnel costs a dollar or two and is well worth the investment if you can find one.
+You can just pour and wipe off the excess, but the funnel is inexpensive and well worth the convenience!

 Pour your fruit into the canning jars, leaving one inch of space between the fruit and the top.

 This is known as “headspace”.